FoalTS/foal/docs/architecture/services-and-dependency-injection.md

 ```

 ## Usage with Interfaces and Generic Classes

-> Interface and generic class injection is available in Foal v1.8 onwards.

 Interfaces and generic classes can be injected using strings as IDs.
 To do this, you will need the `@Dependency` decorator.